-While the music industry wants us the believe that the internet and piracy are the causes of those problems, you will soon learn that this is not true at all.
-Piracy existed since the popularization of the music cassette in the 1960s, and the internet could even have been an huge opportunity for the entire industry.
+While the music industry wants us to believe that the internet and piracy are the causes of those problems, you will soon learn that this is not true at all.
+Piracy existed since the popularization of the music cassette in the 1960s, and the entire internet could even have been a huge opportunity for this industry.

 PIRACY IS NOT THE PROBLEM, AND IT HAS NEVER BEEN.